osonus/oson/UserGuide.md

 Further details can be found at [SerializeCarTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/userguide/SerializeCarTest.java)

 A few notes:

 1. Can use these methods for the same purpose: serialize, toJson, writeValueAsString
 2. oson or oson.asOson() is the default behavior, but it is easy to use Gson and Jackson's version: oson.asGson(), oson.asJackson(), will automatically connection with these two popular Json-Java processors
-3. Jackson's mapper does not take attributes as its default inputs, you need either to provide a get method, or use annotation to that purpose: useField to make use of field value, in case there are no get accessor.
+3. Jackson's mapper does not take attributes as its default inputs, you need either to provide a get method, or use annotation to that purpose: useField to make use of field value, in case there are no get accessor

 ### <a name="TOC-Serialize-Java-Configuration"></a>Java Configuration